Edward G. Robinson Sees All But Is Powerless To Act Under Cover Of Night.

 The unofficial month of Noir begins with director John Farrow’s 1948 thriller Night Has a Thousand Eyes, released by Kino Lorber this November on Blu-ray, starring Edward G. Robinson as an unwilling clairvoyant powerless to stop his dire predictions from coming true.

-Noir and nightmare drew even closer together for at least the first half of Night Has a Thousand Eyes, before, in its second part, transitioning to a more who done it?-by way of-who cares?, but nevertheless the title, with its evocation of darkness and death, never loosens its hold on its tortured main characters, particularly the tormented visionary played by Edward G. Robinson.
+Noir and nightmare drew even closer together for at least the first half of Night Has a Thousand Eyes, before, in its second part, transitioning to a more who done it?-by way of-who cares?, but nevertheless the title, with its evocation of darkness and death, never loosens its hold on its tortured main characters, particularly the tormented visionary embodied by Edward G. Robinson.
 At one point mid-film, Robinson as John Triton looks silently into a mirror and registers in his own reflection the full import of the nightmare his life has become since having become aware of his dubious “gift”.
 Able to see into the future, but unable to prevent its outcome, fantasy and reality overlap and become one, and there ultimately is no distinction between the darker corners of Triton’s mind and the coming terrors that exist for those whose doom he foresees under the cover of all-pervading night.

 The film opens with one Elliott Carson (John Lund) rushing through a trainyard, frantically searching through the night for his missing fiancée, the heiress Jean Courtland (Gail Russell).
 Rescuing Jean just before she jumps off a bridge and into an oncoming train, Carson takes her to a nearby nightspot, a noisy Chinese restaurant, to confer with her true “rescuer”, the man who had a vision of her attempted suicide, the clairvoyant John Triton (Robinson).